opentensor/developer-docs/docs/subnets/dissolve-a-subnet.md

 To manually deregister (dissolve) your subnet, you must call the `dissolveNetwork` extrinsic directly from the [polkadot.js.org/apps](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fentrypoint-finney.opentensor.ai%3A443#/extrinsics) website.

 :::danger Connect your subnet coldkey first
-You must successfully import your subnet coldkey into the Polkadot JS extension, and connect the subnet coldkey account to the website, as noted in step 3 in the above [Before you proceed](#before-you-proceed) section, to use this extrinsic.
+You must successfully import your subnet coldkey into the Polkadot JS extension, and connect the subnet coldkey account to the Polkadot.js Apps website, as noted in step 3 in the above [Before you proceed](#before-you-proceed) section, to use this extrinsic.
 If you do not do this step, then you will not see **Developer** > **Extrinsics** option on the [polkadot.js.org/apps](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fentrypoint-finney.opentensor.ai%3A443#/extrinsics) website.
 :::

 Follow the below steps: